Travelling safely with a lung condition

 Flying with medicine

-If you’re flying, you should carry your medicines and any medical equipment in your hand luggage.
-Keep your medicines and medical equipment in their original, correctly labelled packages.
-If you can, split your medicines between several bags, so you have some available if one bag goes missing.
+If you’re flying, carry your medicines and any medical equipment in your hand luggage.
+Keep your medicines and medical equipment in their original packages that are correctly labelled.

 It’s a good idea to take digital or paper copies of all your prescriptions with you.
-You can also keep photos of them on your phone or view them in the NHS app.
+You can keep photos of them on your phone or view them in the NHS app.

 Travelling with medicine checklist

-Check the expiry dates for your medicines to be sure that they are valid for the whole of your holiday.
+• Check the expiry dates for your medicines to be sure that they are valid for the whole of your holiday.

-• Take a photo of your passport, prescriptions, and insurance policy details to keep on your phone, so you always have a copy with you.
+• Take a photo of your passport, prescriptions and insurance policy details to keep on your phone, so you always have a copy with you.

 • If you use a reliever inhaler, make sure you can find it quickly in an emergency.